 – if that doesn’t work, try re-threading.

-Practice sewing straight lines, corners and curves on fabric.
+Practice sewing straight lines, corners and curves with thread on fabric.

 Find the reverse button